Support for Partnerships Staff

 As a partner associate lecturer you can:

 - attend our staff development activities

 If your institution uses our Moodle you can access resources including course materials, discussion forums and blogs available to students.
-Your University of Portsmouth academic contact will arrange a Moodle account to be set up for you.
+Where applicable, your University of Portsmouth Academic Contact will arrange a Moodle account to be set up for you.